Retiree Benefit Program FAQ

 How are LPN members of the RBP affected?

-Contributions to the RBP fund, on behalf of LPNs, commenced on April 1, 2024, in accordance with the negotiated provisions of the 2022-2025 NBA provincial collective agreement.
+Contributions to the RBP fund, on behalf of LPNs, commenced on April 1, 2024, in accordance with the negotiated provisions of the 2022-2025 NBA Provincial Collective Agreement.
 The RBP Committee has now amended the RBP eligibility criteria such that LPN members who retire on or after April 1, 2024, and meet the criteria for an eligible retiree, are eligible to enroll in the RBP as of their date of retirement.
 For information on LPN eligibility, please see below.

-What if I retire after December 31, 2025?
+What if I retire after Dec.
+31, 2025?

 The RBP Committee will actively attempt to communicate, via eNews, bulletins, and website updates, with retired members who are not yet enrolled in the RBP to provide them with awareness of the payment.

-The RBP Committee’s primary goal is to provide retired members with complete information about the requirements and process in place to help ensure payments are received by those already enrolled in the RBP and to help ensure that those not yet enrolled are provided access to enrol in order to receive the RPB benefits.
+The RBP Committee’s primary goal is to provide retired members with complete information about the requirements and process in place to help ensure payments are received by those already enrolled in the RBP and to help ensure that those not yet enrolled are provided access to enroll in order to receive the RPB benefits.

 How is my eligibility determined, and by whom, for enrolment in the RBP?